 You can also add a drop or two of castor oil to your favorite lip gloss or lipstick to give your lips an extra boost of hydration.

 3. Sunburn Relief

-Castor Oils anti-inflammatory properties make it a smart choice for sunburned skin.
+Castor oils' anti-inflammatory properties make it a smart choice for sunburned skin.
 Its moisturizing abilities can also decrease peeling.
-Apply to skin after sun, lavender, aloe vera gel, vitamin E oil, and castor oil in a dropper bottle.
-Possible recipe??
+Apply to skin after sun by mixing castor oil with lavender essential oil, aloe vera gel, vitamin E oil, and castor oil in a dropper bottle.
+Read more about lavender for sunburns.

 4. Natural Moisturizer for Skin

 Applying castor oil on your body not only moisturizes the skin but also locks in that moisture.
 Castor oil is full of healthy fatty acids.
 Fatty acids are essential to maintaining good skin health.
 It can be a bit too drying for some skin types due to its ricinoleic acid content, to combat this dilute with other carrier oils before applying to your skin.

 Castor oil is high the fatty acid known as ricinoleic acid.
 It has been shown to help reduce pain and inflammation in test-tube and animal studies.